 What Is an Excessive Withdrawal Fee?

-Excessive transaction fees, also called excess transfer fees, withdrawal limit fees, or excessive withdrawal fees, refer to penalties for excessive withdrawals from a savings or money market account.
+Excessive transaction fees (also called excess transfer fees, withdrawal limit fees, or excessive withdrawal fees) refer to penalties for excessive withdrawals from any type of savings account.
 Historically, Regulation D restricted consumers to six “convenient transfers and withdrawals” each month.

 Recommended: What Is the Difference Between a Deposit vs. Withdrawal